GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/03_dithered_cmdline.rst

     reduce @sci.lis --ql

-This produces a 2-D spectrum (``N20180526S1024_2D.fits``) which has been biased, flat fielded, QE-corrected, wavelength-calibrated, corrected for distortion, sky subtracted, and stacked.
-It also produces the 1-D spectra extracted from that 2-D spectrum (``N20180526S1024_1D.fits``).
-Each 1-D spectrum flux calibrated with the sensitivity function from the spectrophotometric standard.
+This produces a 2-D spectrum (``S20171022S0087_2D.fits``) which has been bias corrected, flat fielded, QE-corrected, wavelength-calibrated, corrected for distortion, sky-subtracted, and stacked.
+It also produces the 1-D spectrum (``S20171022S0087_1D.fits``) extracted from that 2-D spectrum.
+The 1-D spectrum is flux calibrated with the sensitivity function from the spectrophotometric standard.
 The 1-D spectra are stored as 1-D FITS images in extensions of the output Multi-Extension FITS file.